anychart-integrations/phonegap-template/README.md

 To use this sample you must have NodeJS, PhoneGap installed on your computer.

-To check your installations, run the following command in the command line:
+To check your installations, run the following commands in the command line:
 ```
 $ node -v
 v8.2.1
 $ phonegap -v
 6.5.2
 ```
-To install NodeJS, please, visit [NodeJS site](https://nodejs.org/) To install PhoneGap, please, see the [PhoneGap installation guide](http://docs.phonegap.com/getting-started/1-install-phonegap/cli/)
+To install NodeJS, please, visit [NodeJS site](https://nodejs.org/).
+To install PhoneGap, please, see the [PhoneGap installation guide](http://docs.phonegap.com/getting-started/1-install-phonegap/cli/)

 To start this example run commands listed below.